Polona Hercog: 2019

 Hercog began the year at the Auckland Open.
 She lost in the first round to third seed Hsieh Su-wei.
 In Hobart, she was defeated in the first round of qualifying by Olivia Rogowska.
 At the Australian Open, she lost in the first round to second seed and 2016 champion, Angelique Kerber.

 As the top seed at the Andrézieux-Bouthéon Open, Hercog reached the semifinals where she retired after losing the first set against Rebecca Šramková.
 In Doha, she was defeated in the final round of qualifying by Ajla Tomljanović.
 However, due to the withdrawal of Ashleigh Barty, she entered the main draw as a lucky loser.
 In the first round, she lost to fellow lucky loser Alison Riske.
 At the Dubai Championships, she fell in the final round of qualifying to Lucie Hradecká.
 Since Caroline Wozniacki withdrew from the tournament due to a viral illness, she got a lucky loser spot in the main draw.
 She was defeated in the first round by lucky loser Stefanie Vögele.
 In March, she played at the Miami Open.
 Even though she lost in the final round of qualifying to Laura Siegemund, she still entered the main draw as a lucky loser.
 She reached the third round where she was eliminated by second seed Simona Halep.

-Hercog won her third WTA singles title at the Lugano Open beating Iga Świątek in the final.
+Hercog won her third WTA singles title at the Ladies Open Lugano, defeating Iga Świątek in the final.

 2020

-Hercog kicked off new season at the Australian Openwhere she lost in the second round to top seed Ashleigh Barty.
+Hercog kicked off the season at the Australian Open, where she lost in the second round to top seed Ashleigh Barty.

 Playing at the Dubai Championships, she was defeated in the final round of qualifying by Kristina Mladenovic.
 In Doha, she lost in the first round to Alison Van Uytvanck.
 The WTA suspended tournaments from March through July due to the COVID-19 pandemic.

-When the WTA resumed tournaments in August, Hercog competed at the Palermo Open.
+When the WTA resumed tournaments in August, Hercog competed at the Palermo Ladies Open.
 She was defeated in the first round by Italian wildcard Elisabetta Cocciaretto.
 At the Prague Open, she lost in a tight three-set first-round match to top seed and eventual champion, Simona Halep.
 She skipped both the Cincinnati Open and the US Open.

 Seeded third at the İstanbul Cup, Hercog reached the quarterfinals where she was defeated by Paula Badosa.
 In Rome, she upset fifth seed Kiki Bertens in the second round.
 She fell in the third round to 12th seed Markéta Vondroušová.
 At the Internationaux de Strasbourg, she lost in the first round to 2013 champion Alizé Cornet.
 At the French Open, she was defeated in the second round by Leylah Fernandez.

-Hercog played her final tournament of the season at the Al Habtoor Challenge in Dubai.
+Hercog played her final tournament of the season at the Dubai Tennis Challenge.
 Seeded second, she made it to the semifinal where she lost to Sorana Cîrstea.

-Hercog ended the year ranked 52.
+Hercog ended the year ranked No. 52.